-Microgreens are baby version of vegetables and herbs which are harvested at a very young age because they are found to be much more nutritional than their matured version.
+Microgreens are baby versions of vegetables and herbs which are harvested at a very young age because they are found to be much more nutritional than their matured version.

-Also, growing them is very easy and require minimal things & space.
+Also, growing them is very easy and requires minimal things & space.

 Table of Content

 How to grow Microgreen at Home – Step by Step

 List of Microgreens you can Grow In India

 What are Microgreens?